Management of Resource at the Network Edge for Federated Learning: Edge Computing

 \subsection{Collaborative Edges}

-Artificial Intelligence algorithms, such as Deep Learning (DL), involve intensive computation tasks that most edge devices cannot support~\cite{wang2020convergence}.
-Moreover, a single device may not be able to store enough data to lead to proper learning.
+Artificial Intelligence algorithms, such as Deep Learning (DL), involve intensive computation tasks that most edge devices cannot handle~\cite{wang2020convergence}.
+Moreover, a single device may not be able to store enough data for proper learning.
 Edge computing can, however, potentially cope with these problems by offloading the computation of learning algorithms from the edge devices to the edge servers.
-In this way, edge servers can become an extension of the cloud infrastructure to deal with massive learning tasks, as well as performing location-based learning.
+In this way, edge servers can become an extension of the cloud infrastructure to deal with massive learning tasks, and perform location-based learning.
 If an edge server does not have enough data, it needs to offload the model inference/training to cloud data centers or download the necessary data from the cloud.
 In either case, data processing latency increases.
-Moreover, when a large dataset needs to be processed all at once, a single edge node may not have enough computational resources.

-To support intelligence at the edge, tasks can be divided into sub-tasks and distributed across various edge nodes for collaboration in handling these tasks.
-Such a collaboration among edge nodes can happen in two different ways, either vertically or horizontally.
-In vertical collaboration, edge nodes and cloud server share a task, whereas in horizontal collaboration, the whole task is divided and executed at the edge, with only the results being sent to cloud servers for long-term storage or further processing.
+To support intelligence at the edge, tasks can be divided into sub-tasks and distributed across various edge nodes for collaboration.
+Such collaboration among edge nodes can happen either vertically or horizontally.
+In vertical collaboration, edge nodes and cloud servers share a task, whereas in horizontal collaboration, the whole task is divided and executed at the edge, with only the results sent to cloud servers for long-term storage or further processing.
 These two different approaches involve distinct latency and communication with the cloud.

 Vertical collaboration brings certain advantages.
-When edge nodes cannot afford the load imposed by machine learning applications, tasks can be uploaded to the cloud.
-In vertical collaborative edge computing, the edge performs data pre-processing and preliminary learning upon offloading of learning tasks and this intermediate data are then sent to the cloud for further computation.
-The hierarchical structure of the machine learning algorithm thus facilitates vertical collaboration.
-This is the case when, all layers of neural networks are profiled on the edge device and the edge server makes predictions on the basis of massive data~\cite{wang2020convergence}.
+In vertical collaborative edge computing, the edge performs data pre-processing and preliminary learning upon offloading of learning tasks, and this intermediate data is then sent to the cloud for further computation.
+The hierarchical structure of the machine learning algorithm allows vertical collaboration.
+This is the case when all layers of neural networks are profiled on the edge device, and the edge server makes predictions on the basis of massive data~\cite{wang2020convergence}.